 - i.
-Applicants belonging to the Category I, in the first instance, will be allocated NCDs up to 10% of overall Issue Size (i.e. up to ₹1,500 lakhs) on first come first serve basis (determined on the basis of date of receipt of each Application duly acknowledged by the Lead Manager and their respective affiliates/SCSB (Designated Branch or online acknowledgement)); - ii.
-Applicants belonging to the Category II, in the first instance, will be allocated NCDs up to 40% of Overall Issue Size (i.e. up to ₹ 6,000 lakhs) on first come first serve basis (determined on the basis of date of receipt of each Application duly acknowledged by the Members of the Syndicate/Trading Members/SCSB (Designated Branch or online acknowledgement)); - iii.
-Applicants belonging to the Category III, in the first instance, will be allocated NCDs up to 50% of Overall Issue Size (i.e. up to ₹7,500 lakhs) on first come first serve basis (determined on the basis of date of receipt of each Application duly acknowledged by the Members of the Syndicate/Trading Members/SCSB (Designated Branch or online acknowledgement));
+Applicants belonging to the Category I, in the first instance, will be allocated NCDs up to 10% of overall Issue Size on first come first serve basis (determined on the basis of date of receipt of each Application duly acknowledged by the Lead Manager and their respective affiliates/SCSB (Designated Branch or online acknowledgement)); - ii.
+Applicants belonging to the Category II, in the first instance, will be allocated NCDs up to 40% of Overall Issue Size on first come first serve basis (determined on the basis of date of receipt of each Application duly acknowledged by the Members of the Syndicate/Trading Members/SCSB (Designated Branch or online acknowledgement)); - iii.
+Applicants belonging to the Category III, in the first instance, will be allocated NCDs up to 50% of Overall Issue Size on first come first serve basis (determined on the basis of date of receipt of each Application duly acknowledged by the Members of the Syndicate/Trading Members/SCSB (Designated Branch or online acknowledgement));

-Allotments, in consultation with the Designated Stock Exchange, shall be made on date priority basis i.e., a first-come firstserve basis, based on the date of upload of each Application in to the electronic book with Stock Exchange, in each Portion subject to the Allocation Ratio.
+Allotments, in consultation with the Designated Stock Exchange, shall be made on date priority basis i.e., a first-come first-serve basis, based on the date of upload of each Application in to the electronic book with Stock Exchange, in each Portion subject to the Allocation Ratio.
 However, on the date of oversubscription, the Allotments would be made to the Applicants on proportionate basis.